Timeline of Lublin: Middle Ages

 Lublin is one of the oldest cities in Poland.
 According to both Dlugosz and Kadłubek the founding of the city took place in 810.

 The first preserved sources mention the name of the city however, only from the XII-XIII .: "de Lubelnia" (1198).
 "Lublin" (1224).

-Sources are documents of ordinary official operations - the document attesting to the creation of the Lublin archdeaconry unit, forming part of the diocese of Krakow.
+Sources are documents of ordinary official operations - the document attesting to the creation of the Lublin archdeaconry unit, forming part of the diocese of Kraków.